ambonvik/cimba/README.md

 * *Powerful*: Cimba provides a comprehensive toolkit for discrete event simulation:

-  * Support for both process- and event-based simulationworldviews, and combinations of the two.
+  * Support for both process- and event-based simulation world views, and combinations of the two.

   * Pre-packaged process interaction mechanisms like resources, resource stores, buffers, object queues, and even condition variables where